rmk2/gravity/README.md

 a9dccfe5-800d-4af7-a3ab-fa09eca87bfc    Stop
 ```

-UUIDs, as listed above, are generated randomly, and will differ each time projects/actions are created.
+NB: UUIDs, as listed above, are generated randomly, and will differ each time projects/actions are created.

 ## Concepts